 The cold of the morning struck me as odd, as did the darkness.
 The explanation came when I sat up.
 My wings did not appear to have any weight.
 In fact, they did not appear at all.
 Neither did my tail.
 I was, physically, a human.

-Damn them.
 I attempted to remember what my mother had told me about dispersing spells, failing miserably and infuriating myself further.
 I swung my fleshy fist in frustration, nearly breaking my hand and the small table set up next to the bed.
-Without my scales to protect me, I had no innate defense against physical attacks.
+Without scales to protect me, I had no innate defense against physical attacks.
 Or spells.

 The lamp greatly increased the visibility in the room, and the flood of color forced me to blink rapidly until I could see once again.
 I noticed a red scarf around my neck, so bright it reflected in a manner similar to gold.
 Holding the scarf up to the light, I attempted to decipher the material, and drew back out of surprise when I did.
 These are my scales.
 I left the scarf on, resisting the urge to hold it closer.

 The door boomed sharply before an adult human female walked through.
 "I'm glad you're awake.
 Saves me the trouble of having to wake you up myself.
 Let's go," she said, no hint of curiousity in her voice.
 I found this strange, since they found me in a field the night before.
 Even with this anomaly, her voice pleased the ears, smooth and sweet but somehow capable of snapping my neck.
 I assumed she was a teacher here.

 "Where are we going?"
 I asked, dutifully obeying.